-gamma-Linolenic acid (GLA) (18 carbon atoms), from the Latin linon, meaning flax, plus oleic, meaning oil or olive oil, was isolated by Heiduschka A. and Luft K. in 1919 from seed oil of Oenothera biennis (evening primrose).
+gamma-Linolenic acid or γ-linolenic acid or GLA (18 carbon atoms), from the Latin linon, meaning flax, plus oleic, meaning oil or olive oil, was isolated by Heiduschka A. and Luft K. in 1919 from seed oil of Oenothera biennis (evening primrose).

 The structure was first proposed by Eibner A. and Luft K. in 1927, and later confirmed by Riley J.P. in 1949.

-It is a polyunsaturated fatty acid (PUFA) with three cis (Z) double bounds (the first one from the methyl end is in n-6 or omega-6 (ω-6) so in shorthand 18:3n-6) member of the sub-group called long chain fatty acids (LCFA), from 14 to 18 carbon atoms.
+It is a polyunsaturated fatty acid (PUFA) with three cis (Z) double bounds (the first one from the methyl end is in omega-6 (ω-6) or n-6 so in shorthand 18:3n-6) member of the sub-group called long chain fatty acids (LCFA), from 14 to 18 carbon atoms.